 The failure to provide foster carers with the information they need to care for children safely is putting them, their families and the children at risk.
 It also undermines stability and makes it more difficult for foster carers to help children in their care achieve their potential.

 Moreover, while foster carers look after children on a day-to-day basis, they often have the least authority out of all those in the team supporting the child, and cannot make the everyday decisions that will allow a child to live a full family life.
 This impacts on the child being able to go on school trips, participate in other out of school activities and gain access to medical treatment.

-There has been an improvement in authority being delegated to foster carers over the past few years, for example, the draft guidance on decision making in Scotland, but there is still some way to go until this is happening consistently and right across the UK.
+There has been an improvement in authority being delegated to foster carers over the past few years, for example, the decision making guidance in Scotland (2015), but there is still some way to go until this is happening consistently and right across the UK.
 Repeatedly, foster carers tell us that they want to be trusted more so that children and young people can be treated as part of the family and not be made to feel ‘different’.